Cloufield/GWASTutorial/docs/basics.md

 - **A Primer of Population Genetics and Genomics** (Daniel L. Hartl)
   A concise and accessible introduction to population genetics, covering core concepts such as allele frequencies, Hardy–Weinberg equilibrium, genetic drift, selection, and population structure.
 It is especially useful for learners preparing for GWAS, where understanding allele frequency, LD, and population stratification is essential.

+- **[EPI 511, Advanced Population and Medical Genetics](https://alkesgroup.broadinstitute.org/EPI511)** (Alkes Price, Harvard School of Public Health)
+  A graduate-level course with lectures and materials on population genetics, statistical genetics, and related topics in human disease genetics.

 ### Statistics
 - **Penn State STAT 501 course notes**
   A free and practical introduction to regression and statistical inference.
 For many learners, this is sufficient background before beginning GWAS-focused study.